 From rail misery to rail delight, Spanish operator Renfe serves up a treat with a new train route between Madrid and Granada.

 Arriving in Granada from Madrid by rail has been problematic for years as a result of long-term engineering works between Granada and Antequera, in northern Andalucía.
-Up until now, our Travel Geeks at Loco2 have been advising customers heading to Granada via a Malaga-bound AVE from Madrid to Antequera Santa Ana station, changing there on a connecting bus to Granada.
+Up until now, our Travel Geeks have been advising customers heading to Granada via a Malaga-bound AVE from Madrid to Antequera Santa Ana station, changing there on a connecting bus to Granada.
 The bus from Antequera normally takes over 90 minutes meaning total journey time has been around 7 hours.

 The new train route has one train a day in each direction.
 The train to Granada departs from Madrid-Atocha Cercanías at 17:18 and takes 5 hrs 15 mins, saving around 2 hrs from the train and bus combination.
 Going the other way, the train will leave Granada and 07:35 and takes 5 hrs and 8 mins to arrive in Madrid.
 You'll be travelling on Renfe’s Talgo trains with a choice of standard and first-class seating.
 With upgrades to first class starting at just £5, we do highly recommend opting for this upgrade to enjoy extra space and comfier seats onboard.